jgege/UNI-CSCU9V5/CSCU9V5.md

 - Selects the new ready process to execute

-- Consist of system calls executed in protected (monitor, supervisior) mode
+- Consist of system calls executed in protected (monitor, supervisor) mode

 - These are invoked within the context of the running process